spacepy/spacepy/Doc/source/install_linux.rst

 SpacePy usually works with the system Python on Linux.
 To install dependencies via the package manager on Debian or Ubuntu::

-  sudo apt-get install python-dev python-h5py python-matplotlib python-networkx python-numpy python-scipy
+  sudo apt-get install python-dev python-h5py python-matplotlib python-numpy python-scipy

 For Python 3, use::

-  sudo apt-get install python3-dev python3-h5py python3-matplotlib python3-networkx python3-numpy python3-scipy
+  sudo apt-get install python3-dev python3-h5py python3-matplotlib python3-numpy python3-scipy

 For other distributions, check :doc:`dependencies` and install by hand or via your package manager.